 This web page is designed to provide Indigenous patients, families, and communities with information about the Health Sciences Centre.
 Going to Thunder Bay for treatments or appointments can be scary, especially for those who do not speak English.
 This page offers a list of services, information about the Health Sciences Centre, and information about other organizations that can help you or your loved one travelling to Thunder Bay.

-Please bring all appointment forms with you to your appointment.
+Please bring all appointment forms, a valid Ontario Health Insurance Plan (OHIP) card and status card with you to your appointment.
+If you do not provide a valid OHIP number and version code you will be responsible to pay for all Hospital services.
 If you need help finding where your appointment is at the Health Sciences Centre, you can give these forms to Admitting or the Information Desk and they will help you find the way.

 If you do not have transportation from the airport, taxis and Thunder Bay Transit (the city bus) are also available outside of the terminal.
 More bus information including schedules and maps can be found on the City of Thunder Bay website.